ylukin/hass/custom_components/nuvo/README.md

 <dl>
   <dt>host:</dt>
-  <dd>description: The IP addres of the Global Cache IP2SL gateway device to which the Nuvo amplifier is connected to.</dd>
+  <dd>description: The IP address of the Global Cache IP2SL gateway device to which the Nuvo amplifier is connected to.</dd>
   <dd>required: true</dd>
   <dd>type: string</dd>
   <dt>port:</dt>